 1) Easy to Wash Interior Paint

-The first challenge every parent faces when it comes to interior painting is finding the sturdiest, most smudge and sponge resistant paint brand and type you can source.
-You need a paint that won’t fade in a sunny room and can be washed as many times as necessary to keep the walls clean.
-In fact, you need a paint that can be downright scrubbed.
+The first challenge every parent faces when it comes to interior painting is finding the sturdiest, smudge, and sponge-resistant paint brand and type you can source.
+You need paint that won’t fade in a sunny room and can be washed as many times as necessary to keep the walls clean.
+In fact, you need paint that can be downright scrubbed.
 Just in case of spaghetti or more persistent coloring materials.

 2) Know Where to Enamel

 Enamel is a special term for incredibly sturdy paint that goes on thick and dries hard.
 Naturally, this is something that should be of incredible interest to parents who, all too often, find wall paint coming up on the sponge.